cybertec-postgresql/db_migrator/README.md

 - `pgstage_schema` (type `name`, default `pgsql_stage`): name of the
   Postgres staging schema

-- `only_schemas` (type `name[]`, default all schemas): list of schemas to migrate

-  These must be written exactly like they are on the remote data source.

 - `options` (type `jsonb`, optional): options to pass to the plugin

   Consult the documentation of the plugin for available options.

 Call this function once you have edited the Postgres stage to your satisfaction.
 It will create all schemas that should be migrated and foreign tables for all remote tables you want to migrate.

 ### `db_migrate_tables` ###